msrxse/default-scaffold/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Uses Axios, react-query and MSW.

-To start development server:
+Vite should have started dev server, otherwise: To start development server:

 ```
 pnpm run dev
 ```

-Next, open your browser and visit http://localhost:5173/.
-The default React project will be running on port 5173.
+Next, open your browser and visit http://localhost:4000/.

-### Note:

-    if running `antfu.vite` and `antfu.browse-lite`, vite server will start itself at port 4000.

 ## Tests